CivicActions/ssp-toolkit/docs/controls/AT.md

 > Security control type: Hybrid

+#### LINCS specific control or LINCS Responsibility

+Completion of role-based training is an annual requirement for personnel in roles with significant information security responsibilities that require specialized role-based training.
+Role-based cybersecurity training is developed and implemented to meet identified training needs and competencies associated with the various target audiences/functional roles (federal and contractor employees) that comprise the Department workforce, as is identified in and required by the FISMA and OMB A-130, Appendix III.
+The appropriate content of security training is determined based on the assigned roles and responsibilities of individuals and the specific security requirements of the Department, PO and the information systems to which personnel have authorized access.
+Annual training requirements may be met by completing one or more course(s) within the Department’s learning management systems, participating in instructor-led training provided by the OCIO, or completing an external role-based course or courses offered within their specific functional area of expertise.

+#### Amazon Web Services (AWS) US-East/West control support

+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud Service Providers dated 1 May 2013.

 ### Part a)

 #### CivicActions Responsibility

 CivicActions personnel with security responsibilities are required to complete role-based security training before being provided with access to the information system.
 The CivicActions ISSO is responsible for creating the content of the training.
-The role-based training is provided and tracked by the Director of Human Resources.
+The role-based training is provided and tracked by the CivicActions Information Security Office.

-#### LINCS specific control or LINCS Responsibility

-LINCS provides role-based training for system administrator and manager roles and requires personnel assigned those roles to complete the associated training.